Cathedral of the Epiphany (Sioux City, Iowa): Architecture

 The cathedral is considered a fine example of 19th-century German Gothic design.
 The baptismal font was designed by local architect William L. Steele.
 The cathedral's sixty-one stained glass windows are from Franz Mayer & Co. in Munich, Germany, and were restored in the late 1980s.
 The reredos in the apse, the side altars, and Stations of the Cross are from the former St. Thomas Church in Emmetsburg, Iowa.
 It closed while work was underway during the 1990s renovation and the items were donated to the cathedral as they are similar in style to those same items removed from the cathedral in 1961.
 Religious statues were hand-carved and hand-painted in Italy.

 Pipe organ

 The Orgelbau Wech (2006) pipe organ is in a gallery-level case in the rear of the cathedral.
 It features a traditional style console with a mechanical action console that is detached from the main case.
 It is equipped with two manuals, 3 divisions, 31 stops, 29 registers, 37 ranks.
 The manual compass is 58 notes and the pedal compass is 30 notes.
 The organ has slider chests, balanced mechanical key action, and electric stop action.
-The drawknobs are arraigned in horizontal rows on terraced/stepped jambs.
+The drawknobs are arranged in horizontal rows on terraced/stepped jambs.
 There are balanced swell shoes/pedals.
 The combination action is a computerized/digital system.
 Rounding out the features are a slightly concave, straight pedalboard, combination action thumb pistons, combination action toe studs, coupler reversible thumb pistons, and coupler reversible toe studs.